ilourt/gocker/README.md

 # Gocker

-Gocker is a starter project using docker and golang.
+Gocker is a starter project using docker and golang in development with automatic rebuild.

-There is 2 different mode:

-* dev which automatically rerun the project when a file is changed

-* prod which build and run the project

 ## Getting started